Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 Februari 2025 03.25.09 UTC
+- WIB: Sabtu, 8 Februari 2025 04.21.34 UTC
-- WITA: Sabtu, 8 Februari 2025 04.25.09 UTC
+- WITA: Sabtu, 8 Februari 2025 05.21.34 UTC
-- WIT: Sabtu, 8 Februari 2025 05.25.09 UTC
+- WIT: Sabtu, 8 Februari 2025 06.21.34 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: success
+Kategori: attitude